Mortgage Brokers in Augusta, ME

 What Does a Mortgage Broker in Augusta Cost?

 Mortgage broker fees in Maine typically range from 1% to 2% of the loan amount.
 For a $200,000 loan this means $2,000 to $4,000.
 Some brokers charge a flat fee instead of a percentage.
-Costs vary by situation and loan type.
+Costs vary by case and loan type.
 This is general information not mortgage or financial advice.

 * Cost estimates are general ranges based on publicly available data and compiled using automated research tools.
 Actual fees vary by agent and case complexity.
 This is not mortgage or financial advice — consult directly with an agent for fee specifics.